 The Orthopaedic Residency Program at the University of Rochester is dedicated to educating its residents to achieve a broad understanding of all aspects of the musculoskeletal system.
 The residents are exposed to every subspecialty area of orthopaedics including the opportunity to participate in the care of complex musculoskeletal trauma cases, as well as participating in orthopaedic care in a community hospital.
-Clinical material is vast with over 160,000 outpatient visits occurring within the department and 12,000 surgical procedures annually.
+Clinical material is vast with over 190,000 outpatient visits occurring within the department and more than 12,000 surgical procedures annually.

 The curriculum is broad, encompassing all of the 12 subspecialties with required reading as well as suggested reading.
 At the same time, the residents can opt to participate in research projects which often help them prepare their senior theses.

 During their residency program each resident develops diagnostic and operating skills in all of orthopaedics including pediatric orthopaedics, fractures and dislocations, polytrauma, surgery of the spine including disc surgery, hand, shoulder and elbow, foot surgery, athletic injuries, musculoskeletal oncology, and rehabilitation, geriatric fractures and joint reconstruction.
 The faculty members are committed to the education of the resident and work side-by-side in the offices, clinics and operating room.

 All residents prepare a formal thesis based upon clinical, translational, or basic science research as one of the requirements to complete their residency.
 A faculty member serves as an advisor to teach resident on their project.
 The residents have two 8-week rotations devoted to research, during their third and fourth year of residency.
 The theses are presented and defended at the R. Plato Schwartz Lectureship held in late May or early June every year.